idoweinstein/vacuum/README.md

 The `House` and `Battery` together implement the `DirtSensor`, `WallsSensor`, and `BatteryMeter` interfaces, which allow getting the state of the simulation without mutating it. <br>
 The `Algorithm` implements the navgiation algorithm, and uses information from all sensors to make its decisions. <br>
 Our chosen algorithm relies heavely on finding the shortest route from the current destionation to a designated target - unvisited or dirty positions. <br>
-More information can be found in the HLD document.

 ## Inputs and Outputs
 ### Input File